Hammocks Beach State Park

 Hammocks Beach State Park is a North Carolina state park in Onslow County, North Carolina in the United States.
 Located near Swansboro, along the Southern Outer Banks, or Crystal Coast, the state park covers 1611 acre and consists mainly of Bear Island.
 The park also owns three smaller islands, Dudley, Huggins and Jones, located in the nearby mouth of the White Oak River.
 These islands can be reached by paddling with kayaks or canoes.
-After a recently completed deal, 319 acre acres on the mainland were added to the park.

 Bear Island

 Bear Island is four miles long with a south-facing beach.
 It is characterized by an extensive dune system, a pocket of maritime forest, and a shrub thicket and marsh on the northern sound side, of the island.
 It is popular with daytrippers, boaters, kayakers and campers.
 While it serves a recreational function, with a new bathhouse and primitive camping sites, the vast majority of the island is wild and undisturbed.
 Most of the animals on Bear Island flew or swam through tidal creeks and marshes to make their home on the island.
 Fresh water is scarce and only found in a few ponds in the forest between some dunes.
 Recent hurricanes have had a considerable impact on the oceanfront beach/dune system.

 A ferry service runs from the Hammocks Beach State Park headquarters on the mainland to Bear Island via Cow Channel.
 While the ride, which some 200,000 people a year take, is only 15 minutes long, it is narrow and winding.
 The channel has increasingly become more difficult to navigate at low tide since 1996 due to sand migration in the estuary and a series of hurricanes.
 Shoaling in the channel has been constant since ferry operations began in the early 1960s and has worsened in recent years due to hurricane activity, particularly in the half-mile stretch of the channel nearest the island.
 During low tides, the park has used 11-passenger skiffs to ferry passengers rather than its 40 ft, 28-passenger boats.
 The ferry service was temporarily curtailed in 2002 because at low tide, the water was "extremely low" in a 200 ft section of the channel.
 It was shut down completely for several months in early 2007 for an emergency dredging project in the channel route to the island.
 As of 2009 Hammocks Beach State Park now offers a ferry that can hold up to 49 passengers.

 In 1980, Bear Island was designated as a National Natural Landmark by the National Park Service.